 Prenuptial agreements are designed to protect the pre-existing assets of each party entering a marriage.
 As the future is always unknown, prenup agreements are one of the most-effective, and most under-utilized tools for individuals to protect their assets now, and into the future.

 As with most things of a legal nature, the cost or overall expense of drafting and signing a prenuptial agreement can vary.
 Some of the factors that influence cost of prenups range from: individual assets held when entering the agreement, stock holdings or RSUs, retirement accounts, earning potential, and myriad other issues.
-The best option is to seek the consult of a prenuptial agreement lawyer who offers a free consultation to understand what you will be facing, and how a prenup may benefit you in the future.
+The best option is to seek the consult of a prenuptial agreement lawyer who offers a Discreet Consultation to understand what you will be facing, and how a prenup may benefit you in the future.

 It is highly advised you speak with a family law attorney who has a significant financial background to determine if you would benefit from a prenup.
 Such a lawyer can also advise you what steps need to be taken, what issues commonly arise (California prenuptial agreement laws follow specific and sometimes rigorous standards), and how it may help you should the marriage end in an unplanned fashion.